 The Company defers as other assets the direct incremental costs of raising capital until such time as the offering is completed.
 At the time of the completion of the offering, the costs are charged against the capital raised.
-Should the offering not be completed, deferred offering costs are charged to operations during the period in accordance with SEC guidance.

-As of March 31, 2020 and December 31, 2019 deferred offering costs of \$79 and \$95, respectively, were included as a noncurrent asset on the accompanying condensed consolidated balance sheets related to a July 2018 sales agreement.
-Management continues to assess the probability of its ability to conduct future closings of its offerings.
-If management were to determine that it was not probable that an offering would be completed, any deferred offering costs would be recognized in the condensed consolidated statements of operations.
+Should the offering not be completed, deferred offering costs are charged to operations in accordance with SEC guidance.
+As of June 30, 2020 and December 31, 2019, deferred offering costs of \$0 and \$95, respectively, were included as a noncurrent asset on the accompanying condensed consolidated balance sheets related to a July 2018 sales agreement.